CentreForDigitalHumanities/I-analyzer/README.md

 Indexing
 -------------------------------------------------------------------------------

-`index.py` is, naturally, only used for indexing.
+`es_index.py` is used for indexing.
 As this should not be a situation that occurs often, a reminder.

 1. If you are not indexing on your local machine, `ssh` into the server.
 After `sudo su`-ing to a relevant user, do `script /dev/null` so that `screen` will not get [confused](http://serverfault.com/q/116775) from being called by a different user.
 Now, create and attach to a new `screen` session, or reattach with `screen -r <id>` to an existing ID in `screen -ls`.
 2. After activating the virtual environment, start indexing in the background with `./index.py times 1900-01-01 1999-12-31 &`, inserting the appropriate arguments: respectively the corpus name and the start- and end-timestamps of the documents.